-Once you've decided a powerboat is right for you (see Choosing a boat: which boat is right for me?) then it's time to figure out which one you should get.
+Once you've decided a powerboat is the right option for you (see Choosing a boat: which boat is right for me?) then it's time to figure out which one you should get.

 We’ve never been so blessed with powerboat variety.
 In addition to a wide range of differing hull forms, there are plenty of building materials and a great many options in terms of power and propulsion.

 In fact, in a world where an ocean-crossing trawler and a 12-foot tender fall into the same general bracket, it is plain that our rundown of the basic powerboat buying essentials needs to make some omissions.
-So we’re ignoring PWCs (see Ten top personal watercraft (PWCs)), hovercraft (see 5 of the best hovercraft), amphibious boats and catamarans (see Twin-hulled powerboats: the advantages of power catamarans); and we’re also sidelining some of the industry’s most glorious wildcards (like the C-Fury, Hysucat, Circraft and Zego).
+So we’re ignoring PWs (personal watercraft), hovercraft, amphibious boats and catamarans; and we’re also sidelining some of the industry’s most glorious wildcards (like the C-Fury, Hysucat, Circraft and Zego).

 Once we also eradicate displacement and semi-displacement craft, then what we’re hopefully left with is an excellent starting point for the novice boater in search of a rapid monohull that matches his needs...